JOIN LOGIN JOIN

 Here is How Much a Warhammer Army Costs Now (probably)

-GW-price-increasesAfter all the increases, Warhammer 40k and AoS players are wondering, how much does an army cost from Games Workshop now?
+GW-price-increasesAfter all the increases, Warhammer 40k and AoS players are wondering how much an army costs, and why it seems so expensive now.

 How Much Does a Warhammer Army Cost Now?